by Paul Tautges | June 28, 2017 8:07 am

 Training, Not Punishment

 When God chastens believers, He trains us in righteousness—and He does so motivated by love and familial commitment (Hebrews 12:6).
-Sometimes this includes suffering the painful consequences for our sinful words and deeds; which He ultimately has wisdom to discern.
+Sometimes this includes enduring painful consequences of our sinful words and deeds; which He ultimately has wisdom to discern.
 However, He only does this for those who truly belong to Him (false believers are not disciplined because they are illegitimate children).
 And, when doing so, He does not make us do penance, or cast us away in anger.
 We are no longer the enemies of God who receive punishment, but His adopted and blood-bought children.
 We are His branches and, as such, are tended by the Gardener, which includes the intentional pain of pruning.

 “I am the true vine, and my Father is the vinedresser.
 2 Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.
 3 Already you are clean because of the word that I have spoken to you.
 4 Abide in me, and I in you.
 As the branch cannot bear fruit by itself, unless it abides in the vine, neither can you, unless you abide in me.
 5 I am the vine; you are the branches.
 Whoever abides in me and I in him, he it is that bears much fruit, for apart from me you can do nothing.
 6 If anyone does not abide in me he is thrown away like a branch and withers; and the branches are gathered, thrown into the fire, and burned.
 7 If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
 8 By this my Father is glorified, that you bear much fruit and so prove to be my disciples.
+(Jn 15:1-8)

 Like the tree that is oddly shaped, has suckers growing out of the base of the trunk, or has dead branches here and there; we are in need of pruning.
-There are character deficiencies which God wants us to become aware of; there are serious heart sins (the root behind all behavioral sins), and sinful habits that need to be repented of.
+There are character deficiencies which God wants us to become aware of, serious heart sins (the root behind all behavioral sins), and sinful habits that need to be repented of.
 In short, we need to be pruned.
 But what are God’s purposes in pruning?

 Why Does God Prune Us, His Branches?